 - How APIs can improve health data access for researchers;

-- How app developers can drive innovation and competition in the marketplace through APIs; and
+- How data aggregators, data integrators, and app developers can drive innovation and competition in the marketplace through APIs; and

 - How providers can use APIs to further support care.